emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/04-adding-a-puzzle.md

      },
      "direction": "Down",
      "length": 8,
-     "clue": "NFT market on Axion with art, physical items, tickets, and more."
+     "clue": "NFT market on Fermi with art, physical items, tickets, and more."
    },
    {
      "num": 4,